philc/book-notes/relentless - tim grover.md

     open to advice that goes against what you want."
   * Cleaners trust few people; they'd almost always rather follow their instincts and fix the situation later if they're wrong, than trust someone else and kick themselves for not listening to that voice inside.
-If a Cleaner screws up, he wants it to be because he did waht he thought was right, not because he did what someone else told him to do."
+If a Cleaner screws up, he wants it to be because he did what he thought was right, not because he did what someone else told him to do."
-* You don't recognize failure; you konw there's more than one way to get what you want (chap 12)
+* You don't recognize failure; you know there's more than one way to get what you want (chap 12)
   * MJ's return: "as usual, they were wrong.
 A Cleaner is done when he says he's done, not when you say he's done."
   * Reframing reality: "Success and failure are 100 percent mental.
 One person's idea of success might seem